rahil627/mind-of-rathewolf/docs/_posts/2015-09-28-laputa-castle-in-the-sky.md

 Childhood ambitions.

 Always interested in flying.
 Even the stone allows one to float.
 Far less realistic and cartoon like than The Wind Rises and Kaguya.
 The characters eat egg, will that disappear as civilization progesses?

 Created new species of cows.

 Always grows up in nature.

 In the cave they drink from the river and cook their own meal.
 The exploration of the underground is equivalent to the exploration of space.

 The rocks underground in harmony with the sky.

 A nice old rugged single traveler.

-Characters in Miyazaki&#8217;s films are never afraid to meet strangers, shows many forms of humanity
+Characters in Miyazaki's films are never afraid to meet strangers, shows many forms of humanity

 Sublime clouds.

 A castle in the sea is of the army.
 It includes a prison.
 Organization of humans to explore Laputa, sounds like the space program.

 The army, pirates, and government in search of treasure, alike.
 Like Kaguya, the princess suddenly came into the world, from another, but grew up on Earth.

 Can one go back into habit of life and forget the past?

 Pirates, guerrilla warfare.

-The boy&#8217;s pets are birds.
-Care shown through caring of pets, as the characters don&#8217;t have younger siblings.
+The boy's pets are birds.
+Care shown through caring of pets, as the characters don't have younger siblings.

 Destructive science, useless war machines.

 Lol, material jobs given to kids, indeed such a pain.
-Though, a bit generalizing of women&#8217;s work, quite in contrast with the grandma pirate.
+Though, a bit generalizing of women's work, quite in contrast with the grandma pirate.

-Like JRPGs, Miyazaki&#8217;s a one&#8217;s are a good way to explore the world, it&#8217;s nature, people, places.
+Like JRPGs, Miyazaki's a one's are a good way to explore the world, it's nature, people, places.

 The pirate engineer looks like Wiley from Megaman.